-The overall ranking on a scale of 0.05 - 99.95 that a student receives, based on his or her Study Scores.
+The overall ranking on a scale of 0.05 - 99.95 that a student receives, based on their Study Scores.
 The ATAR is calculated by VTAC and used by universities and TAFE institutes to select students for courses.

 Authentication

 The process of ensuring that the work submitted by students for assessment is their own.